Individual and group counseling

-For an initial "intake" meeting, please come during walk-in hours for a brief meeting with a counselor.
-After completing initial forms, you will meet with an intake counselor for 20 - 30 minutes.
+For an initial "intake" meeting, please call and make an appointment: 706-272-4430.
+Arrive for your appointment 15 minutes early to complete initial forms.
+You will meet with an intake counselor for about 30 minutes.
 This counselor will work with you to determine what services/resources would be most beneficial to you.
-Walk-In hours are posted below.
-For summer intakes, please call to schedule an initial appointment.
+REMEMBER: Please call to schedule an initial appointment.

 How to Reach Us